junaidzm13/mini-interpreter-challenge/README.md

 `set` function accepts a variable name and a single argument of any type.
 Returns `null`.
 Only constants are supported.
 Value assignment can be performed with `set` method.
-Constant names will be given in lowercase only.
+Constant names will be given in camel case containing only alphabets.

 Example: